 For Schrader valves, the drivers often come in kits with interchangeable Schrader valve bits.
 The driver and bits allow for installations of Schrader valves which are commonly used in HVAC systems, engines, and tires.

-These little valves are often sticking out from whatever unit they are attached to.
+These tiny valves are often sticking out from whatever unit they are attached to.
 In tires, for example, they are the valves that you use to put air in the tires.

-These pneumatic valves are under a lot of pressure and must be installed exactly right to prevent malfunction and/or injury.
+These pneumatic valves are under much pressure and must be installed precisely to prevent malfunction and/or injury.
 Because of this, high-quality bits and drivers are essential.

 Tri-Wing Screws